There is nothing wrong with making a mistake.

 But what separates the truly successful is their ability to learn from their mistakes.

-They may mess up, or do something they regret, but those at the top of their game analyse their behavior, learn from it and don’t fall into the same trap again.
+They may mess up, or do something they regret, but those at the top of their game analyse their behaviour, learn from it, and don’t fall into the same trap again.

 In other words, their mistakes don’t become habits.

 Here are six bad habits you won’t see successful people repeating: